WandoCode/todolist/README.md

 # Todos App

-[This repo](https://github.com/WandoCode/todolist) contains the code of my 'Todos App' website.
+[This repo](https://github.com/WandoCode/todolist) contains the code of my ['Todos App' website](https://todolist-4ee38.web.app/).
 The goal of this website is mainly to show off some of my frontend skills.

 It's build with **React** and **Redux**.

+**Try the app quickly**: use 'a@gmail.com' and '123456' as email and password.
+Or you can create an your own account!

 ## Hightlighted skills in this project